 The Wolverine corridor is densely populated with some of the most dynamic and innovative businesses and institutions in America.

 It’s also home to one of the longest segments of publicly owned tracks in the nation.
-And it has the only trains in the U.S. running at 110 mph outside of Amtrak’s Northeast Corridor.
+It was the first corridor outside the Northeast Corridor with 110-mph trains.

 The Michigan Department of Transportation (MDOT) is taking slow and steady steps towards modern service.

 Expediting the work, with a goal of hourly departures, would create vital links among some of the state’s most vibrant cities.